yunks128/ades_wpst/README.md

 You can see the available endpoints by starting with the root endpoint and inspecting the links returned:

     curl http://127.0.0.1:5000/

+To try out the WPS-T operations you can download the collection: https://www.getpostman.com/collections/0686347f4f69157f07e3

+You can import this collection into Postman and run.

 # Notes
 This is an implementation of the OGC ADES/WPS-T specification: